- Purpose and Applicability

 HSD and/or IRB approval.
 It is HSD policy that that IRB approval must be obtained in advance for the use of any e-signature or electronic signature capture system (e.g., DocuSign, UW ITHS REDCap).

 - HIPAA authorization.
 Both DocuSign and the UW ITHS REDCap system (and equivalent, IRB-approved non-UW REDCap systems) may be used to obtain HIPAA authorization for access to PHI at UW Medicine and Seattle Children’s.
 E-signatures captured in any other systems are not acceptable.
 The authorization form must contain the electronic signature-specific consent elements as listed in the guidance on Designing the Consent Process.
 For authorization to obtain/access PHI at any other HIPAA-covered institution, consult that institution’s privacy and/or health records information office.

 - Review by an external IRB.
 It is HSD policy that UW research that is being reviewed by an external IRB instead of the UW IRB must obtain HSD concurrence before implementing the use of e-signatures for consent and/or HIPAA authorization.
-This is accomplished by answering the e-signature questions in the REQUEST External IRB Review form and, if applicable, uploading the SUPPLEMENT Other REDCap Installation or TEMPLATE Other E-signature Attestation Letter to the Local Site Documents SmartForm in Zipline.
+This is accomplished by answering the e-signature questions in the External IRB Review request form and, if applicable, uploading the Other REDCap Installation supplement or Other E-signature Attestation Letter to the Local Site Documents SmartForm in Zipline.

 - International research.
 Other countries may have their own laws regarding the legal validity of an e-signature and what methods of capture are acceptable.
 It is the researcher’s responsibility to be aware of and comply with these laws.
 Review online resources such as DocuSign eSignature Legality Guide.
 This resource is published by DocuSign and is informational only.
 HSD cannot guarantee that it remains current and accurate.
 Collaborating partners and experts in the target country(ies) may also be consulted.

 The UW IRB system (“Zipline”) automatically places a watermark on consent forms when IRB approval is granted.
 It is best practice (but not required) for researchers to use the Zipline watermarked version of the consent form.
 Any non-watermarked version used must match exactly the content and format of the IRB-approved watermarked version.

 Records retention and access